- ABA Groups

 Steve earned a Master of Science in Environmental Policy from the Bard College Center for Environmental Policy, where his thesis focused on municipal utilities and local renewable energy projects.
 He received his Bachelors from Colby College in Environmental Policy.
 Steve is a member of the New York and California state bars.

-Deborah K. Tellier is a partner in the Farella Braun + Martel's Environmental Law Department.
-Ms. Tellier counsels business and industry clients on compliance with federal, state and local environmental laws, with an emphasis on hazardous waste and water quality laws and regulations.
-She represents companies in administrative proceedings and negotiations with federal, state and local environmental enforcing agencies.
-She also advises clients on conducting and evaluating environmental due diligence investigations in connection with the acquisition, leasing and financing of real property.
+Deborah K. Tellier has over 25 years of experience counseling businesses and industry clients with an emphasis on hazardous waste, hazardous substances, and water quality laws and regulations.
+She advises clients on conducting and evaluating environmental due diligence investigations in connection with the acquisition, leasing and financing of real property.
 She counsels domestic and international clients on establishing and monitoring environmental management systems, audits and sustainability programs.

-Ms. Tellier has taught and lectured on a variety of environmental law and regulation topics at institutions of higher learning and industry conferences, and is listed in The Best Lawyers in America in the area of Environmental Law.
+Ms. Tellier frequently lectures, teaches and writes on a variety of environmental law and philanthropic topics at institutions of higher learning and industry conferences, and is listed in The Best Lawyers in America in the area of Environmental Law.
+She serves on several nonprofit boards, including the Environmental Law Institute, California Alliance with Family Farmers, and Maya Center for Rural Education and Well-Being whose mission is to provide educational opportunities to young girls in rural Guatemala.

 American Forest & Paper Association